 If you need to study or work on projects, or just want to get stuff done, I recommend the book from Deep Work by Cal Newport, which explains how to get focused and get most out of your time.
 (Deep Work = Professional activities performed in a state of distraction-free concentration that pushes your cognitive capabilities to their limit.)

-Almost life-changing is the headphones from Bose active-noise-cancelling and Music that keeps you focused or other productivity tools described in great details in Tools I use part III, part II or part I.
+Almost life-changing is the headphones from Bose active-noise-cancelling and Music that keeps you focused or other productivity tools described in great details in Tools I use part I, part II or part III.